MelSaina/alx-system_engineering-devops/0x01-shell_permissions/README.md

 You are not allowed to use commas for this script Script 10-mirror_permissions  script that sets the mode of the file hello the same as olleh’s mode.
 Script 11-directories_permissions a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
-Script 12-directory_permissions a script that creates a directory called my_dir with permissions 751 in the working directory.
+Script 12-directory_permissions a script that creates a directory called my_dir with permissions 751 in the working directries
+Script 13-change_group a script that changes the group owner to school for the file hello